-ESA has collaborated with its safety partners to produce a new edition of the Ontario Electrical Safety Code (Code).
-The Minister of Government and Consumer Services has approved the regulatory amendment to adopt the 2018 Ontario Electrical Safety Code, and it will come into effect on May 16, 2019.
-Electrical work conducted after the effective date needs to meet its requirements.
+ESA collaborated with its safety partners on the 2018 edition of the Ontario Electrical Safety Code.
+The Minister of Government and Consumer Services approved the adoption of the new Code, which came into effect May 16, 2019.
+Electrical work conducted after this date must meet its requirements.

-The 2018 edition of the Ontario Electrical Safety Code –which includes the Canadian Electrical Code Part 1 plus several Ontario-specific amendments – reflects changes in technology and the marketplace, and incorporates feedback from stakeholders, technical reviews and new safety insights.
-The new edition includes changes designed to enhance electrical safety and protect workers and the public including:
+The 27th edition of the Ontario Electrical Safety Code includes the Canadian Electrical Code, Part 1, plus Ontario-specific amendments.
+The Code reflects changes in technology and the market, feedback from stakeholders and technical reviews, and new safety insights.

-- Re-write of Section 10 requirements for bonding and grounding have been reorganized and reduced in size with some changes that will improve safety and simplify the installations;
+- A re-write of Section 10 requirements for bonding and grounding.
+These have been reorganized and reduced in size.
+Some changes will improve safety and simplify the installations;

-- Expanding the use of Tamper-resistant receptacles in educational facilities and hotels/motels;
+- Expanded use of tamper-resistant receptacles in educational facilities and hotels/motels;

-- Requirements for installing an identified (neutral) conductor at each control (switch) location of permanently installed luminaire;
+- A requirement to install an identified (neutral) conductor at each control (switch) location of permanently installed luminaire;

 - Alignment with the Ontario Building Code to prevent the installation of high-voltage conductors over buildings;

-- Providing of adequate working space for electrical workers to undertake necessary repairs, maintenance and installation of transformers greater than 50kVA;
+- Providing adequate working space for electrical workers to repair, maintain and install transformers greater than 50kVA;

-- Prohibiting of installation of cables in concealed locations in corrugated roof decking
+- Banning the installation of cables in concealed locations in corrugated roof decking;

 - Adding requirements for Energy Storage systems; and

-- Facilitating the use of Power over Ethernet to provide a pathway for sources of electricity.
+- Advancing the use of power over ethernet as a pathway for sources of electricity.

-All Ontario-specific amendments included in the 27th Ontario Electrical Safety Code can be found here on ESA’s website.
+View the Ontario-specific amendments in the 27th Ontario Electrical Safety Code.

-ESA is partnering with the CSA Group to offer the Code book and all ESA bulletins – which provide important updates and interpretations – together for one price.
-It will be available in print for $219 or a searchable, digital format for $195 – accessible on smart phones, tablets and desktops and compatible with Windows and iOS.
-(Please note: bulletins are available electronically.
-After purchasing the Code book, register at CSA Communities to access the bulletins online.)
+ESA has partnered with the CSA Group to offer the Code book and all ESA bulletins for one price.
+The bulletins provide important updates and interpretations.
+The package is available in print for $219 or in searchable, digital format for $195.
+The digital format is accessible on smart phones, tablets and desktops and is compatible with Windows and iOS.
+(Please note: Bulletins are available online.
+After buying the Code book, register at CSA Communities for access to them.)